MikeKSmith/MSToolkit/docs/pages/simulation_overview.md

-incorrect decisions (operating characteristics) can then be characterised either using classical notions of statistical significance and Type I and Type II errors or with reference to clinical decision criteria around sufficient efficacy or acceptable tolerability<span class="s4"> </span><span class="s2">(Lalonde R, Kowalski K, Hutmacher M, Ewy W, Nichols D, Milligan P, et al. Model-based drug development.
+incorrect decisions (operating characteristics) can then be characterised either using classical notions of statistical significance and Type I and Type II errors or with reference to clinical decision criteria around sufficient efficacy or acceptable tolerability .

-Clinical Pharmacology & Therapeutics 2007;82(1):21-32; Kowalski KG, Olson S, Remmers AE, Hutmacher MM.
-Modeling and simulation to support dose selection and clinical development of SC-75416, a selective COX-2 inhibitor for the treatment of acute and chronic pain.
-Clinical Pharmacology & Therapeutics 2008;83(6):857-66)</span><span class="s3">.</span> CTS can be used to assess how often the correct dose choice would be made for a given design, analytical method and dose-selection decision criteria, and calibrate this against the “truth” for the current inputs and data generation model.
+CTS can be used to assess how often the correct dose choice would be made for a given design, analytical method and dose-selection decision criteria, and calibrate this against the “truth” for the current inputs and data generation model.
 For a given set of